-Syd Barrett, founding member of Pink Floyd, would have been 65 today.
-Nearly five years after his death, we revisit his life and legend.
+Syd Barrett, founding member of Pink Floyd, would have been 69 today.
+In honor of the influential musician’s birthday, we revisit his life and legend.

-Born Roger Keith Barrett, he was already an artistic polymath as a teenager growing up in Cambridge, writing and acting in plays, painting and playing music with his friends Roger Waters, Nick Mason and Richard Wright.
-He took on the name Syd Barrett as a performer and came up with the band’s name by combining those of two bluesmen – Pink Anderson and Floyd Council.
-By 1966, Pink Floyd found themselves at the center of the underground psychedelic scene in full swing in London.
+Born Jan.
+6, 1946, Roger Keith Barrett was already an artistic polymath as a teenager growing up in Cambridge, writing and acting in plays, painting and playing music with his friends Roger Waters, Nick Mason and Richard Wright.
+He took the name Syd Barrett as a performer and came up with the band's name by combining those of two bluesmen – Pink Anderson and Floyd Council.
+By 1966 Pink Floyd found themselves at the center of the underground psychedelic scene in full swing in London.
 As house band the famous UFO Club, Pink Floyd was renowned not only for its loud, unconventional music, but for using then revolutionary lighting effects during its live shows.
-Syd Barrett wrote nearly all their material at this point, penning alternately whimsical and creepy lyrics about scarecrows, gnomes and bicycles, and was behind sonic experiments with feedback, found sound and unusual song structures.
+Barrett wrote nearly all their material at this point, penning alternately whimsical and creepy lyrics about scarecrows, gnomes and bicycles, and was behind sonic experiments with feedback, found sound and unusual song structures.

 Pink Floyd, meanwhile, went on to become the biggest band on the planet.
 But they never forgot their inspirational early leader and the grief and confusion brought on by losing him to mental illness.
 The songs "Wish You Were Here" and "Shine on You Crazy Diamond" were direct tributes to Barrett, the latter recording session providing an eerie moment when Barrett showed up in the studio unannounced, hair and eyebrows shaved, and having gained so much weight that none of his former friends and bandmates at first recognized him.
 Floyd again invoked his memory in their 1980 film The Wall, with the character played by Bob Geldof largely based on Barrett during his breakdown.